oindrila-b/external-access-server/README.md

             - `issues` - Requests containing `issues` as the entity parameter will get all the issues associated with the authenticated user.
             - `projects` - Requests containing `projects` as the entity parameter will get all the projects that the authenticated user has starred.

+ - `/commits/:repository` -  This end point is for when the user wants to get commits for a specific repository.
+The repository parameter takes in a repsoitory name that belongs to the authenticated user and fetches their data'